AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 <a id="surge"></a>
 #### Example 2: Configuring an upstream Surge proxy

-Once you install Surge proxy client, you need to pay attention to several things to ensure it doesn't conflict with AdGuard.

-First, check that **System Proxy** in the bottom right corner is disabled.
+In Big Sur v11.1+, there are no known conflicts between AdGuard and Surge proxy.
+If you are using an older version of Big Sur (prior to 11.1), check that **System Proxy** in the bottom right corner is disabled.
 Otherwise, Surge won't work with AdGuard.
-On the other hand, **Enhanced Mode** can be enabled without causing a conflict.
+On the other hand, **Enhanced Mode** can be enabled without causing a conflict in any Big Sur version.

 <img src="https://cdn.adguard.com/public/Adguard/kb/BigSur/problems/surge.png" style="max-width: 800px;">

 Now go to *AdGuard menu -> Advanced -> Advanced Settings...* and set the *Value* area of the `upstream.proxy` setting to `socks5://localhost:6153` or `http://localhost:6152`, depending on which type of proxy you want to use.
 Notice that you need to use **port** value that's indicated in the **Events** area of the **Activity** tab in your Surge client.

 If you chose SOCKS5 protocol, you also need to set the value of the `upstream.proxy.socks5udp` setting in AdGuard Advanced Settings to `true` to make AdGuard route UDP traffic to the proxy server.

+<a id="cisco"></a>

+### Compatibility with Cisco AnyConnect

+AdGuard will not work together with Cisco AnyConnect while in *Network Extension* mode.
+You have to switch AdGuard to *Automatic Proxy* mode.
+To do so, follow [this instruction](#automatic-proxy).

+<a id="flutter"></a>

+### Compatibility with Flutter app

+If you use Flutter app alongside AdGuard in "Network Extension" mode (or any other "Transparent Proxy"-type app) in Big Sur, you will run into problems: projects won't open and Flutter will be effectively broken.
+We have already reported this bug to Apple.
+Meanwhile, you can use these temporary solutions:

+1) Use AdGuard in [Automatic Proxy](#automatic-proxy) mode

+2) Disable SIP and switch AdGuard to Kernel Extension mode as explained [here](#kernel-extension).

 <a id="legacy-api"></a>